YeMyintSoeKMD/code-notes/backend/laravel/04_queue.md

 | **Worker**       | The process that runs jobs in the background                              |
 | **Delay**        | Run job after some time                                                   |
 | **Failed Job**   | Jobs that fail and can be retried later                                   |

----

-Would you like a real-world mini-project example (like sending emails after registration or image processing queue)?